25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 24. Military Homecoming Surprise

-If someone at your party is returning from deployment and the family is surprising them, red, white, and blue smoke when they walk through the door is an emotional, visual, unforgettable welcome home.
+If someone at your party is returning from deployment and the family is surprising them, red, white, and blue smoke as they walk through the door is an emotional, visual, unforgettable welcome home.

 25. The 50-State Challenge

-This one's for the ultra-patriotic host.
-Set up 50 small American flags representing each state.
-For each state someone in attendance is from, pull a smoke bomb in their honor.
-Great icebreaker, great visual, and an excuse to use a lot of smoke.
+This one is for the ultra-patriotic host.
+Set up small American flags representing each state.
+For every state someone in attendance is from, pull a smoke bomb in their honor.
+Great icebreaker, great visual, and a good excuse to use a lot of smoke.

 How Many Smoke Bombs Do You Need?